 Cost Effective and Convenient

-Funeral and burial insurance can provide a cost-effective and convenient means of preparing for future final expenses.
+A funeral insurance policy and burial insurance with no waiting period can provide a cost-effective and convenient means of preparing for future final expenses.

 While it’s sometimes difficult for older applicants to obtain other types of life insurance coverage, numerous insurers offer burial insurance policies specifically designed for seniors.